tommchenry/tonight-dies-the-moon/README.md

 tonight-dies-the-moon
 =====================

-See the moon?
-It hates us.
+>"See the moon?
+It hates us."
+-Donald Barthelme, "See the Moon"